 How do I appeal a final WSIB decision?

-Final WSIB decisions (ARO decisions) can be appealed to the Workplace Safety and Insurance Appeals Tribunal (WSIAT).
+Final WSIB Appeals Services Division decisions can be appealed to the Workplace Safety and Insurance Appeals Tribunal (WSIAT).
 See Appeals at the WSIAT for more information.

 This publication contains general information only.
 It is not legal advice about a particular situation and is not intended to replace advice from a qualified representative.
 This publication was last updated on the revision date listed below.